 Madder Rose Biography (Wikipedia)

 Madder Rose was a New York City-based alternative rock band who recorded in the 1990s.
+After a 20-year hiatus, a new album was released in September 2019.
 The band was fronted by Mary Lorson, who shared songwriting duties with guitarist Billy Coté.
-The two singer/songwriters continued their collaboration after Madder Rose disbanded, Coté as guest producer on Lorson's three discs with Saint Low, Lorson as guest vocalist on Coté's Jazz Cannon disc.
-Lorson and Cote have also created the original scores to several films, notably HBO's documentary of Sally Mann, and in 2008 released a disc with Kathy Ziegler as The Piano Creeps.
+The two singer/songwriters continued their collaboration after Madder Rose disbanded, Coté as guitarist and producer on Lorson's three album with Saint Low, Lorson as guest vocalist on Coté's Jazz Cannon album.
+Lorson and Coté have also created the original scores to several films, notably HBO's documentary What Remains: The Life and Work of Sally Mann, and in 2008, they released an album with Kathy Ziegler as The Piano Creeps.
 The name Madder Rose came from the herb-based paint rose madder.
 Many of their songs, including "Panic On" and "Car Song", were featured in John Peel's end-of-year round-up, the Festive Fifty, major feature films, and television shows.
 The band released three albums on Atlantic Records, and one on Cooking Vinyl, before breaking up in 1999.

 Madder Rose Tracks